 Critical Illness Cover pays out a tax-free lump sum if you are diagnosed with a serious illness listed in your policy.
 Common conditions include cancer, heart attack, and stroke.
 According to data published by the Association of British Insurers (ABI), cancer remained the most claimed-for condition in 2023, followed by cardiovascular and neurological issues.

-The lump sum benefit can help cover living costs, mortgage payments, treatment, or adaptions to your home.
-It offers the financial breathing space to focus on recovery rather than worrying about bills or income.
+The lump sum benefit can help cover living costs, mortgage payments, treatment, or adaptations to your home.
+It provides financial breathing room to focus on recovery rather than worry about bills or income.

 The Role of Critical Illness Cover Advisers